Top 10 Safe Vegetables for Dogs

 • Antioxidants - fight free radical cell damage that can lead to cancer or other mutations and diseases

-Like with any fruit or vegetable, it’s important to know your dog’s feeding guidelines based on its size and needs.
-But when it comes to feeding bell peppers, it’s hard to go wrong.
-The key is to know your dog’s individual eating habits and take note of what things might cause upset stomach or kidney problems or issues or poor digestion.
-Always start slow at first to see how your dog’s body reacts.
+When it comes to feeding bell peppers, it’s hard to go wrong.
+The key is to know your dog’s individual eating habits and take note of what things might cause upset stomach and kidney problems, or issues or poor digestion.
+Always start slow at first to see how your dog reacts to new foods.

-Here are some do’s and don’ts to follow us!
+Here are some do’s and don’ts to follow:

 Do feed them eaten raw or cooked.
 Your dog might really enjoy the juicy and crunchy texture of raw bell peppers, but you can also choose to cook or steam them.
 Just be sure not to use any oils, butter, or seasonings that can be toxic to dogs as long as to your pup.